Salorno

-Salorno sulla Strada del Vino ([saˈlorno]; Salurn [saˈlʊrn]) is the southernmost comune (municipality) in South Tyrol in northern Italy, located about 30 km southwest of the city of Bolzano.
-It is one of only five mainly Italian-speaking municipalities in South Tyrol.
+Salorno sulla Strada del Vino ([saˈlorno]; Salurn [saˈlʊrn]) is the southernmost comune (municipality) and a village in South Tyrol in northern Italy, located about 30 km southwest of the city of Bolzano.
+It is one of only six mainly Italian-speaking municipalities in South Tyrol.

 Geography

 The village centre is located on a scree in the Adige (Etsch) valley, about 20 km northeast of the city of Trento and about 30 km southwest of Bolzano.
 Parts of the municipal area belong to the Trudner Horn Nature Park nature reserve, which is part of the Natura 2000 network.
 Salorno station is a stop on the Brenner Railway line from Innsbruck to Verona.

-In the northwest Salorno borders the South Tyrolean municipalities of Kurtinig, Margreid, Montan, and Neumarkt.
+In the northwest, Salorno borders the South Tyrolean municipalities of Kurtinig, Margreid, Montan, and Neumarkt.
 In the east and south it borders the Trentino municipalities of Altavalle, Capriana, Cembra Lisignago, Giovo, Grauno, Grumes, Mezzocorona, Roverè della Luna and Valda.
 The Chiusa di Salorno (Salurner Klause), a narrow section of the Adige Valley between the Fiemme Mountains and the Nonsberg Group, marks the southern border of the South Tyrolean Unterland.
 Since about 1600 a German-Italian language border solidified here, a circumstance which received a nationalist emphasis by the 19th century, as referred to in the Bozner Bergsteigerlied.

 The municipality contains the frazioni (subdivisions, mainly villages and hamlets) Cauria (German: Gfrill) and Pochi (Buchholz).
 As of 31 December 2011, Salorno sulla Strada del Vino had a population of 3,591 and an area of 33.2 km2.